The Conference will be held at the Medical University of Gdańsk on Monday, April 7th, 2025, from 10:00 to 17:00.

 Dr Artur Brocławski Medizinisches Institut fűr Transkulturelle Kompetenz, Bielefeld, Niemcy |

 Prof. dr hab.
-Kasia Czabanowska Care and Public Health Research Institute, Faculty of Health, Medicine, and Life Sciences, Maastricht University, Niderlandy |
+Katarzyna (Kasia) Czabanowska Chair International Health, Care and Public Health Research Institute Faculty of Health, Medicine, and Life Sciences, Maastricht University, Niderlandy, Director WHO CC on Public Health Leadership and Workforce Development |

-Professor in Public Health Leadership and Workforce Development and the Head of the International Health Department, Maastricht University, the Netherlands.
+Professor in Public Health Leadership and Workforce Development and the Head of the Chair International Health at Maastricht University, the Netherlands.
+She is the Director of WHO CC on Public Health Leadership and Workforce Development.
 She is a Past President of the Association of the Schools of Public Health in the European Region (ASPHER), a lead author of the WHO-ASPHER Competency Framework and the Road Map to Professionalizing the Public Health Workforce in the European Region.
 She is an Honorary Member of the UK Faculty of Public Health.
 She co-directs Governance and Leadership in European Public Health Master programme, published around 200 scientific articles in peer-reviewed journals.
 Sha is an academic Board Member of the Studio Europa at Maastricht University, visiting professor at the Institute of Public Health Jagiellonian University, Krakow, Poland, adjunct professor at the Richard Fairbanks School of Public Health, Indiana University, US.
 She serves as a WHO expert in public health leadership, public health education and training, workforce development and planning, and public health systems. | |

 Dr Katarzyna Dębkowska Head of the Economic Foresight Team, Polish Economic Institute |